In Brief

 *Glossary of Financial Terms

-Hedging back to sterling: The risk of currency fluctuations can be removed by “hedging” the foreign currency back to the pound.
-In this way, a UK investor holding a US government bond or bond fund would not experience changes to the pound to US dollar exchange rate and their holding would be a lot less volatile/risky.
+Hedging back to sterling: Currency fluctuations can be eliminated by “hedging” the foreign currency back to the pound.
+In this way, a UK investor holding a US government bond or bond fund would not experience changes to the pound-to-US dollar exchange rate, and their holding would be much less volatile/risky.

-High yield: High yield debt is rated below investment grade and is riskier.
-It has a higher yield to compensate for this additional risk.
+High yield: High-yield debt is rated below investment grade and is riskier.
+Its higher yield compensates for this additional risk.

-Monetary Policy: The decisions central banks make to influence the supply of money in an economy, primarily the setting of base rates in the economy, but also through certain extraordinary measures such as quantitative easing.
+Monetary Policy: The decisions central banks make to influence the money supply in an economy, primarily the setting of base rates, but also through specific extraordinary measures such as quantitative easing.

-Quantitative easing: Quantitative easing refers to expansionary efforts by central banks to help increase the supply of money in the economy (and help indirectly lift the economy).
+Quantitative easing: Quantitative easing refers to expansionary efforts by central banks to help increase the money supply in the economy (and help indirectly lift the economy).
 It involves the central bank purchasing financial assets, mainly government bonds.

-Quantitative tightening: A mechanism for decreasing the supply of money in the economy to cool excess growth (above a stable level).
-It involves the central bank allowing purchased bonds to mature or in more extreme cases selling previously purchased financial assets.
+Quantitative tightening: A mechanism for decreasing the money supply in the economy to cool excess growth (above a stable level).
+It involves the central bank allowing purchased bonds to mature or, in extreme cases, selling previously purchased financial assets.

 This document is only for professional financial advisers, their clients, and their prospective clients.
 The information given here is for information purposes only and is not intended to constitute financial, legal, tax, investment, or other professional advice.
-It should not be relied upon as such and PortfolioMetrix cannot accept any liability for loss for doing so.
+It should not be relied upon as such, and PortfolioMetrix cannot accept any liability for loss for doing so.
 Any forecasts, expected future returns or expected future volatilities are not guaranteed and should not be relied upon.
-The value of investments, and the income from them, can go down as well as up, and you may not recover the amount of your original investment.
+The value of investments and their income can go down and up, and you may not recover the amount of your original investment.
 Past performance is not a reliable indicator of future performance.
 Portfolio holdings and asset allocation can change at any time without notice.
 PortfolioMetrix Asset Management Ltd is authorised and regulated by the Financial Conduct Authority.
 Full calculation methodology available on request.